 Sacinandana Swami is a Gaudiya Vaishnava guru,sannyasi, and one of the religious leaders of the International Society for Krishna Consciousness (commonly known as the Hare Krishnas or ISKCON).
 Of German origin, he joined ISKCON in 1970 and was initiated by the movement's founder, A. C. Bhaktivedanta Swami Prabhupada, in 1971.
 Sacinandana Swami is well known throughout ISKCON for his kirtana and public speaking.
 He teaches and writes prolifically on Vaishnavism and the Hare Krishna movement and has translated the Bhagavad Gita into German.
 His publications include The Nectarean Ocean of the Holy Name, The Gayatri Book, The Way of the Great Departure, The Art of Transformation, and Spiritual Tonic.

-Sudevi first read Srila Prabhupada's books during her Indology studies in Berlin, in 2000.
-In 2003 she took the Bhakti Shastri course in Vrindavana, and from 2004 through 2007 she earned a Bachelor of Theology degree at Bhaktivedanta College, Radhadesh.
-She now teaches Bhakti Sastri and academic courses at Bhaktivedanta College, oversees the ladies' ashram, and is finishing her work for a Master's degree in Religious Studies from Lampeter University.
-She likes to study and teach Gaudiya Vaishnava philosophy, especially with reference to Srila Prabhupada's books.
+Sudevi came in contact with Srila Prabhupada's teachings during her Indology studies in Berlin in 2000, and she took the Bhakti Shastri course in Vrindavana in 2003.
+From 2004-07 she earned a Bachelor of Theology degree at Bhaktivedanta College, Radhadesh, and she recently earned her MA in the Studies of Religion from Trinity Saint Davids University in Lampeter, Wales.
+She has taught courses in Indian Philosophy at Bhaktivedanta College, and she now teaches online Bhakti Sastri and other online classes from her home in Alaska.
+She likes studying and teaching Gaudiya Vaishnava philosophy, especially with reference to Srila Prabhupada's books.